alexakearns/Bank_Tech_Test/README.md

 If no specific date is entered, the current date will be saved with the transaction at the time it is made.

 <img src="/Users/alexakearns/Projects/Week_10/Ruby_Bank_Tech_Test/images/Screenshot 2020-05-20 at 17.53.52.png">

+## Approach
+---
+All direct interaction of my code is through the client as the user of this application.
+Each time they #deposit or #withdraw fund, a new instance of Transaction is created.
+As initiation, the updated balance, credit/debit and the date of the transaction are stored in that instance as well as being able to format how it would be displayed.
+Each Transaction instance is stored in an array in the Client.
+To print the statement including all Transactions, a Printer instance uses the Clients array, each Transactions display and provides a statement for the Client.